To sum it up, here is a quick overview:

 - The University of Kansas: Masters in Counseling Psychology

-Depending on the state you live in, you may have varying expectations placed on you during your journey to licensure.
-You are always encouraged to explore the requirements of your state prior to choosing any university to attend for your major program.
+Depending on the state you live in, you may have to meet different conditions to qualify for licensure.
+You are always encouraged to explore state requirements prior to choosing any university to attend for your major program.